NeXus Open Research @ Open Futurelab, Ars Electronica Festival 2024; photo: Bettina Gangl

 Open Futurelab

-From installations and prototypes to workshops, guided tours, and talks, visitors become active participants.
-They explore the fundamental truth of human experience and machinic reality, as well as the influence of AI personalities on our behavior.
-Interactive, speculative communication between different species featuring ravens is just as much a part of the Open Futurelab as discussions on how the integration of data, art, and science can promote the collaborative revitalization of rural regions in Japan.
-Collaborative design is also at the heart of an innovative XR sandbox tool and a new type of city tour that invites people to share their perspectives.
-In addition, there are new developments in the field of n-dimensional origami robotics that connect Futurelab research with invited artists.
+From installations and prototypes to workshops, guided tours, and talks, visitors became active participants.
+They explored the fundamental truth of human experience and machinic reality, as well as the influence of AI personalities on our behavior.
+Interactive, speculative communication between different species featuring ravens was just as much a part of the Open Futurelab as discussions on how the integration of data, art, and science can promote the collaborative revitalization of rural regions in Japan.
+Collaborative design was also at the heart of an innovative XR sandbox tool and a new type of city tour that invites people to share their perspectives.
+In addition, there were new developments in the field of n-dimensional origami robotics that connect Futurelab research with invited artists.

 Futurelab Night 2024; photo: Bettina Gangl